The Kuranishi map for vector bundles on certain products of curves: The Kuranishi map around a nonfiltrable bundle

 $T_s\colon =\Ext^1(L,F) = \HH^1(L^{-1}\otimes F),$

 $T_u\colon = \Ext^1(F,L)$

 $T_o\colon = \Ext^1(F,F) =\HH^1(\mathcal{O}) \oplus \Gamma \ext^1(F,F).$

-Note that $T_s$ contains deformations towards stable bundles, whereas both $T_u$ and $T_o$ give directions of unstable deformations. $T_o$ is the direction corresponding to varying the holomorphic structure of $L$ and its splitting is given in Lemma \ref{splitTo}.
+Note that $T_s$ contains deformations towards stable bundles, whereas both $T_u$ and $T_o$ give directions of unstable deformations. $T_o$ is the direction corresponding to varying the holomorphic structure of $L$ and a lengthy but straightforward calculation shows that its splitting is given by

 The components of the Kuranishi map are